 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

-Does your dog like to explore the vehicle while you’re driving down the road?
-Your pup probably starts out in the back seat, then meanders up front with you (making sure to whack you in the face with her tail), then wanders to the back and continues this pattern until you reach your destination.
+Does your dog like to explore the vehicle while driving down the road?
+Your pup probably starts out in the back seat, then meanders to the front seat with you (making sure to whack you in the face with their tail), then wanders to the back and continues this pattern until you reach your destination.

-This can be dangerous for your dog, you and other drivers on the road because you could get distracted by your dog.
+This can be dangerous you and other drivers on the road because you could get distracted by your dog.
 We know your dog doesn’t mean any harm, they’re just so excited to be on the road with you.
-We recommend using a restraint for a dog when traveling in a vehicle.
+So we recommend using a dog barrier for your car.

 Dog Travel Statistics: Why Do I Need A Dog Barrier?